2. How to promote positive menstrual health in schools

 - only unwrap the tampon immediately before use and dispose of the tampon if the wrapper is damaged

-- tampons should be changed at least every 4 hours and sanitary pads used overnight rather than tampons.
+- tampons should be changed at least every 4 hours and period pads used overnight rather than tampons.

 Strategy 3: Include menstrual health education at appropriate points in the Health and Physical Education Curriculum